 The genetic mutations that cancer cells acquire over time mean that the cells change the way they behave.
 This can be an incredibly difficult problem during treatment because the mutations can lead to cancer cells developing resistance to a treatment over time, making it ineffective.

 If that happens, the patient will then have to be put on to a different treatment – but again, the cancer could develop resistance to the new drug.
-This is why we fund researchers like Maite Huarte, who is trying to figure out how to overcome this resistance.
+To try to combat this, we fund researchers like Dr Maite Huarte, who is trying to figure out how to overcome this resistance.

 Cancer cells are really good at staying alive